Manuel da Nóbrega

-Manuel da Nóbrega (old spelling Manoel da Nóbrega) (18 October 1517 – 18 October 1570) was a Portuguese Jesuit priest and first Provincial of the Society of Jesus in colonial Brazil.
-Together with José de Anchieta, he was very influential in the early history of Brazil and participated in the founding of several cities, such as Recife, Salvador, Rio de Janeiro, and São Paulo, as well as many Jesuit colleges and seminaries.
+Manuel da Nóbrega, SJ (old spelling Manoel da Nóbrega) (18 October 1517 – 18 October 1570) was a Portuguese Jesuit priest and the first provincial of the Society of Jesus in colonial Brazil.
+Together with José de Anchieta, he was very influential in the early history of Brazil.
+He participated in the founding of several cities, such as Recife, Salvador, Rio de Janeiro, and São Paulo, as well as many Jesuit colleges and seminaries.

 Early life

 Nóbrega was born on October 18, 1517, in Sanfins do Douro, Trás-os-Montes e Alto Douro, Portugal, to an important family; his father was Baltasar da Nóbrega, a prominent judge of justice.
-Manuel da Nobrega studied humanities at Porto and Salamanca, Spain and at the University of Coimbra, where he obtained his baccalaureate in canon law and philosophy in 1541.
-He entered the Jesuit novitiate in 1544 and, after being ordained, carried out pastoral work in the regions of Entre-Douro-e-Minho and Beira.
+Manuel da Nobrega studied humanities at Porto and Salamanca, Spain.
+He then studied at the University of Coimbra, where he obtained his baccalaureate in canon law and philosophy in 1541.
+He entered the Jesuit novitiate in 1544.
+After being ordained, he carried out pastoral work in the regions of Entre-Douro-e-Minho and Beira.

 Missionary in Brazil

-In 1549, he joined the naval fleet of the first Portuguese Governor-General Tomé de Sousa (1502–1579) following a request by King John III of Portugal to the Society of Jesus to start the missionary work of converting the Amerindians, who were heathen in the eyes of the Catholic Church, of building churches and religious seminars, and of educating the colonists.
+In 1549, he joined the naval fleet of the first Portuguese Governor-General Tomé de Sousa (1502–1579).
+This followed a request by King John III of Portugal to the Society of Jesus to start the missionary work of converting the Amerindians, who were heathen in the eyes of the Catholic Church, of building churches and religious seminars, and of educating the colonists.
+Nóbrega lead this first contingent of Jesuits to the New World.

 Nóbrega arrived in the captaincy of Bahia on March 29, 1549, accompanied by five other Jesuits.
 The Governor-General's first actions were to found the colonial capital city of Salvador (The Savior, in Portuguese) and to celebrate its first Mass in 1549.

 Nóbrega and his colleagues tried to fulfill their mission but faced many difficulties because the colonists mistreated and tried to enslave the Indians.
 He soon was fiercely engaged in the defense of the Indians, which led to serious clashes with inhabitants and authorities of the new colony, alike, including the first Governor-General and the one who succeeded him, Duarte da Costa.

 To gain authority in his fight against the colonists, Nóbrega asked the King to establish an episcopacy in Brazil, which was granted on February 25, 1551.
-The first Bishop of Brazil, Dom Pedro Fernandes Sardinha took office on June 22, 1552.
+The first Bishop of Brazil, Dom Pero Fernandes Sardinha took office on June 22, 1552.
 By then, Nóbrega had already created the Jesuit College of Salvador.
 Nóbrega was then nominated the first Provincial of the Society of Jesus in the New World, a post that he held until 1559.
 However, Dom Sardinha was killed and eaten by hostile Indians after a shipwreck, changing Nóbrega's mind about the Indian mission.